Everest Base Camp Trek Distance, Length and Altitude

 The total Everest Base camp Trek distance is around 130 KM round trip from Lukla.
 That means you will first ascend 65 KM to the base camp and hike back to Lukla, another 65 KM.

 Although the walking distance is the same, the 65 kilometers to Everest Base Camp takes far longer as you will be acclimatizing for a few days.
-Since it is a very high-altitude trek, there is a high chance of mountain sickness.
+Since it is a very high-altitude trek, mountain sickness is highly likely.
 Thus, acclimatizing is very important for a safe and successful trek.

-If you have previous trekking experience, 130 KM may not seem like a challenging task.
+If you have previous trekking experience, 130 KM may not seem challenging.
 But you should be aware that the average walking speed on this trek for a human is 5 KM per hour.

 If you have the endurance to hike for 5 to 7 hours a day in the high-altitude area, you can quickly complete the trek.
 However, if you are a novice trekker or a beginner, it is better to hire a porter to make the walk less difficult.
 The porters will carry all your luggage, and you can walk comfortably.

-On average, you will be covering a distance of 10 to 15 KM per day for nine days on a standard 15 days Everest Base Camp trek.
-You may think that 15 KM a day is not that tough, but the diverse terrain, high altitude, and the rocky and steep trail will slow you down.
+On average, you will cover a distance of 10 to 15 KM daily for nine days on a standard 15 days Everest Base Camp trek.
+You may think that 15 KM a day is not tough, but the diverse terrain, high altitude, and rocky and steep trail will slow you down.

 But you can customize your trekking itinerary depending on your physical and mental strength.